The “Orbeez Challenge” impact at SUU - SUU News

-There have been six reports since November 2021 of a TikTok challenge that is sweeping across social media At Southern Utah University—the “Orbeez Challenge.”
+There have been six reports since November 2021 of a TikTok challenge that is sweeping across social media at Southern Utah University—the “Orbeez Challenge.”
 Reports first believed they were shot by a BB gun but it was actually a Orbeez, a gelatin ball the size of a marble.

 This made it hard for SUU Police to investigate due to the Orbeez breaking apart after impact.
 Out of the six investigations, SUU police have found five of the kids responsible for the shootings.